 - Risk exposure.
 For example, construction companies may have more directions to claims than retail stores.

 Small businesses in Florida tend to buy general liability, commercial property insurance, workers' compensation, cyber insurance, professional liability (if applicable), and commercial auto insurance.

-Cost of Business Insurance in Florida
+How much Does Business Insurance in Florida Cost?

 Small business insurance premiums vary depending on what risks a business faces in Florida.
 Since many companies are dissimilar and face unique threats, insurance rates vary accordingly.
 An insurance provider considers a variety of factors when determining premiums.
 Some of the elements are: